The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 Apple cider vinegar (in its natural form from a health food store, not the pasteurised version from the Supermarket) is a natural antibiotic, antiseptic, and deodorant; It helps digestion and to remove tooth tartar; prevents tooth decay and hair loss (even mange), it also prevents and heals gum disease and skin problems; and will discourage fleas.
 Putting a teaspoon of apple cider vinegar per quart of water in your dog’s water bowl or on food can clear up most active yeast infections and prevent future infections.
 Apple cider vinegar tablets can be used if your dog refuses to drink the treated water or eat the food.

 11. Halitosis/Dog Breath: Halitosis, or unpleasant breath, can be caused by a stomach problem, bad teeth or tonsils, or something that is stuck in the dog’s mouth or throat.
-Look your dog’s teeth to see if any are decayed.
+Look at your dog’s teeth to see if any are decayed.
 If not, then give him Johnson’s Sweet Breath Tablets are a fresh mint flavour, which helps control breath and body odours.
-Bad breath is common in dogs and cats these tablets certainly help, but it also worth checking what is causing these symptoms..another alternative is 3/4 teaspoonful of bicarbonate of soda in his food twice a day for a few days.
+Bad breath is common in dogs and cats these tablets certainly help, but it is also worth checking what is causing these symptoms..another alternative is 3/4 teaspoonful of bicarbonate of soda in his food twice a day for a few days.
 If his breath is still offensive, then take him to a vet to see if he needs his teeth cleaned or his tonsils treated.

 12. Cuts: If your dog cuts himself slightly, put some boric acid solution or some peroxide on the cut and then leave it alone.
 It will heal up quickly.
 If the cut is deep, or if it doesn’t stop bleeding, pack gauze or clean rags around it and take him to a vet.
 If the cut is on his leg or foot and bleeds copiously, tie a piece of cloth tightly around his leg, between the cut and his body, release the pressure every ten minutes, and take him to a vet at once.

 13. Electric Shocks: Once in a while, a silly puppy will chew through an electric cord leading to a lamp or a radio or a toaster.
 The shock he gets is normally not serious (though in certain circumstances has proved fatal); however it can sometimes be strong enough to knock him out.
 If this happens, put a little household ammonia on a wad of cotton and hold this under his nose.
 Don’t touch the nose with it, as the ammonia will burn his skin.
 The sharp odour will bring him round.
-When he does comes to, give him some cool, strong, black coffee to drink.
+When he does come around give him some cool, strong, black coffee to drink.
 If his mouth seems burned by the shock, wet a cloth in strong, cool tea and wash the burned place with this.
 Take him to the vet if he seems burned or injured in any way.

 14. What if your dog swallows a dangerous object: It’s a rare puppy that doesn’t swallow at least one strange object which his stomach cannot possibly digest.
 But a dog’s stomach is so constructed that it can usually take care of most of the odd things that find their way into it.
 If you should see your dog swallow something you know is bad for him a piece of rubber toy, a ball, a large splinter of bone or a metallic object, here’s what to do.
 Give him a large piece of soft bread to eat.
 Then toss about two teaspoonfuls of salt on the back of his tongue, close his mouth with your hand and keep it closed until he swallows the salt.
 Now put him on a newspaper or some other place where he can vomit without doing any damage.